Flamethrower user in Tasman district charged with fire-related offences following festival

 "There was all the safety precautions taken first with water hoses and fire extinguishers.
 The area that there was fire was on dirt, with nothing in range of catching on fire and there were many on patrol to make sure all was good."

-In a statement, police said the 26-year-old man is due to appear in Nelson District Court on Monday.
+In a statement, police said the 34-year-old man is due to appear in Nelson District Court on Monday.

 "Police would like to remind people in the Tasman/Marlborough District that a fire ban remains in place," they said.